Occitan phonology: Vowel changes in Limousin

 A strong characteristic of Limousin (also a feature of some neighbouring dialects of Vivaro-Alpine) is the neutralization of the phonemes /e/ and /ɛ/ in one single phoneme /e/, that can have various degrees of opening.

 In words of popular formation, the sequences as, es, is, òs, os, us, ues [as, es, is, ɔs, us, ys, œs], when at the end of a syllable, first became [ah, eh, ih, ɔh, uh, yh, œh] and have now become long vowels, [aː, (ej), iː, ɔː, uː, yː, œː], which tends to create new phonemes with a relevant opposition between short vowels and long vowels.
 The same phenomenon exists in one part of Vivarais, and also occurred in the transition from Old to Middle French.

+In unstressed positions, vowels /i, y, u/ become lax sounds [ɪ, ʏ, ʊ].

 In an unstressed position, some vowels cannot be realized and become more closed vowels: